 A HIGH on the BE/FWFT input when the Master Reset (MRS1, MRS2) inputs go from LOW to HIGH will select a Big-Endian arrangement.
 When data is moving in the direction from Port A to Port B, the most significant byte (word) of the long word written to Port A will be read from Port B first; the least significant byte (word) of the long word written to Port A will be read from Port B last.
-When data is moving in the direction from Port B to Port A, the byte (word) written to Port B first will be read from Port B as the long word; the byte (word) written to Port B last will be read from Port A as the least significant byte (word) of the long word; the byte (word) of the long word.
+When data is moving in the direction from Port B to Port A, the byte (word) written to Port B first will be read from Port A as the most significant byte (word) of the long word; the byte (word) written to Port B last will be read from Port A as the least significant byte (word) of the long word.

 A LOW on the BE/FWFT input when the Master Reset (MRS1, MRS2) inputs go from LOW to HIGH will select a Little-Endian arrangement.
 When data is moving in the direction from Port A to Port B, the least significant byte (word) of the long word written to Port A will be read from Port B first; the most significant byte (word) of the long word written to Port A will be read from Port B last.
-When data is moving in the direction from Port B to Port A, the byte (word) written to Port B first will be read from Port B first will be read from Port A as the least significant byte (word) of the long word; the byte (word) written to Port B last will be read from Port A as the most significant byte (word) of the long word.
+When data is moving in the direction from Port B to Port A, the byte (word) written to Port B first will be read from Port A as the least significant byte (word) of the long word; the byte (word) written to Port B last will be read from Port A as the most significant byte (word) of the long word.
 Refer to Figure 2 for an illustration of the BE function.
 See Figure 3 (Master Reset) for the Endian select timing diagram.